 What is Tweed?

 Born in Scotland in the early eighteenth century, tweed emerged as a trend for the outdoorsmen of the highlands.
 Combining material that was both durable and insulating, it’s no surprise that it was adopted by hunters and farmers throughout Great Britain.
-The close-knit construction of tweed made it both water- and wind-resistant.
+The close-knit construction made it both water- and wind-resistant.
 As its popularity grew, tweed became a go-to material for sportsmen, and eventually was adopted into everyday wear.

 Different Types of Tweed

 Plain tweed relies on simple lines and district stripes.
 As its name suggests, it’s the most readily available tweed out there in part due to its versatility.

 Herringbone adopts a V-shape design, creating a distinctly textured look.

 Houndstooth is made up of broken check designs and loosely resembles the teeth of a dog, as its name suggests.

-Finally, overcheck tweed, also known as estate tweed, combines herringbone patterns with windowpane-like checks.
+Finally, overcheck tweed, also known as estate, combines herringbone patterns with windowpane-like checks.

 Three Ways to Style

 Tweed is a heavy material but that doesn’t mean that it has to be confined to strictly formal looks.
-Picking up a tweed blazer can give you the best of what tweed has to offer.
-Tweed blazers are perfect for a night out or a casual day at the office, especially because they look great in pretty much any color.
-Offset the bold patterns and textures of tweed with a simple neutral t-shirt and some jeans.
+Picking up a tweed blazer can give you the best of what it has to offer.
+Blazers are perfect for a night out or a casual day at the office, especially because they look great in pretty much any color.
+Offset the bold patterns and textures with a simple neutral t-shirt and some jeans.

-Although tweed has come back into style it doesn’t mean that every tweed look is going to work.
-To avoid looking too rigid and dated, opt for earthy tweed suits.
+Although tweed has come back into style it doesn’t mean that every look is going to work.
+To avoid looking too rigid and dated, opt for earthy suits.
 Colors like browns, grays, and greens are ideal.
 The look is classically formal but still bold enough to make you stand out from the armies of black suit-wearing drones.